Dear worldwide inline skaters,

 Support the Bladenight:

 In 2007 the Bladenight found no main sponsor.
 Unfortunately this was the case again in 2008.
-In the current economic situation no miracle can be expected.
-Therefore the alternative established in 2007 to raise the money needed to stage the Bladenight was repeated in 2009.
-Although a big sponsor could be won in 2010, the tradition lives on: You can buy a "Starterband", a silicone bracelet with "MÜNCHNER BLADE NIGHT" printed on it, for 2 Euro.
-Different stylish colors are available.
-All the money goes directly to the Munich Bladenight.
-Either you keep the "blacelet" as souvenir of this phantastic event or you trade it for a soft drink in the event area.
+In the economic situation then no miracle could be expected.
+Therefore the alternative established in 2007 to raise the money needed to stage the Bladenight from the participants.
+This was repeated in 2009.
+Although a big sponsor could be won in 2010, the tradition lived on: You could buy a "Starterband", a silicon bracelet with "BLADE NIGHT" printed on it, for 2 Euro (first version was labelled ""MÜNCHNER BLADE NIGHT").
+Different stylish colors were available.
+All the money went directly to the Munich Bladenight.
+This nice "blacelet" was a nice souvenir of this phantastic event - and it even got you a 10% discount for some dishes in the beergarden at the starting area.
+Furthermore it was a prerequisite for renting skates, helmets, protection at the blade night start site (More details on renting see below.).

 The 9 commandements of the “Munich Blade-Night”: